MCX Clearing Corporation Pays ₹50 Lakh Penalty Following Technical Issue on January 28

-Multi Commodity Exchange of India Limited disclosed that its subsidiary MCXCCL transferred ₹50 lakh as financial penalty to Core Settlement Guarantee Fund following a technical glitch on December 23, 2025.
-The transfer was completed on March 23, 2026, with formal regulatory disclosures made under SEBI Regulation 30.
-The company confirmed no operational impact on trading activities.
+Multi Commodity Exchange of India Limited's subsidiary MCXCCL has transferred ₹50 lakh as financial disincentive to its Core Settlement Guarantee Fund following a technical glitch on January 28, 2026.
+The penalty was transferred on March 27, 2026, in compliance with SEBI regulations, with the company confirming no impact on trading operations or other activities.

 *this image is generated using AI for illustrative purposes only.